British banks' optimism slumps on Brexit uncertainty

-LONDON Optimism about the business environment among Britain's financial services firms declined in the second quarter of this year, according to a survey published on Tuesday.
+LONDON (Reuters) - Optimism about the business environment among Britain's financial services firms declined in the second quarter of this year, according to a survey published on Tuesday.

 The latest quarterly survey of 94 financial services firms by business lobby CBI and consultancy PwC found sentiment about Britain's overall business climate deteriorating, with banks and life insurers especially pessimistic.